Facebook

 Here is the full write-up from the Journal of Accountancy.

-Type “tax home tax court cases” into Google and you’ll nauseate yourself to sleep.
+Type “tax home tax court cases” into Google, and you’ll nauseate yourself to sleep.

 Insurance

-Malpractice insurance is an easy one so we will move along.
+Malpractice insurance is an easy one, so we will move along.

 Health insurance which includes dental and vision is fully deductible even if you cover your spouse and / or children.
 What is also great about health insurance is that the IRS considers it a fringe benefit for certain shareholders, and it is added to overall officer compensation on an S Corp tax return and therefore deducted.
 Why is this great?
 Good question!
 It reduces the amount of actual salary paid and therefore the amount of Social Security and Medicare taxes.

 Let’s say your reasonable officer compensation is $100,000.
-If you also have $10,000 in health insurance, your actual salary will be $90,000 yet your officer compensation will show $100,000.
+If you also have $10,000 in health insurance, your actual salary will be $90,000, yet your officer compensation will show $100,000.
 If you are in the 37% marginal tax bracket, this little health insurance deduction saved you 37% in income taxes plus 15.% in Social Security and Medicare taxes.
 So, this $10,000 actually costs you $4,800 in cash.
-Sure, it still stinks but it has less stink.
+Sure, it still stinks, but it has less stink.

-Disability insurance works in a similar way.
 Yes, you should have your disability insurance paid by the business.
 No, it is not an income tax deduction; otherwise the benefits paid would be taxable income.
 But!
 It adds to the reasonable salary test like the health insurance example above but only for Social Security and Medicare.
 Said in another way, you are saving 15.3% in taxes with disability insurance being paid by the business.

 Mechanically on the business entity tax return (S Corp, for example), wages + health insurance + HSA + disability are considered Officer Compensation on Line 7.
 This amount magically is also represented in Box 1 of your W-2, and adjusted for pre-tax 401k employee deferrals.
 Here’s where the non-deduction of disability happens: on your individual tax return (Form 1040), the W-2 income is brought in, but only health insurance and HSA are deducted as an adjustment for adjusted gross income.
 In other words, disability is deducted on the S Corp tax return, but later picked up as income on the 1040 tax return resulting in a net-zero effect (it’s not taxed nor is it deducted).